456i/Graph/README.md

 # Graph
 Graph - it is a visual representation of data or information, showing connections between nodes or vertices.
 Used in math, computer science, and data analysis to model complex systems and relationships.

-The ░▒▓GRAPH CONSTRUCTION▒▓░ file implements a graph creation mechanism using animations.
+The ░▒▓GRAPH CONSTRUCTION▓▒░ file implements a graph creation mechanism using animations.
 This tool allows you to visualise the graphical structure and relationships between graph elements.

 When you start the program, the graph is gradually constructed using animations, allowing you to visualise the connections between the nodes.
 This helps to visually understand the structure of the graph and its components.